-Hard copies of the signed consent forms and any paper data collection tools will be kept in a locked study file cabinet Electronic records with personal identifying information, such as name, address and phone number and other data collected as part of the study procedures will be stored in a password-protected study management database
+• Hard copies of the signed consent forms and any paper data collection tools will be kept in a locked study file cabinet in the PI's office suite

+• Electronic records with personal identifying information, such as name, address and phone number and other data collected as part of the study procedures will be stored in an encrypted, password-protected study management database

-Clinical information will not be released without written permission of the participant, except as necessary for monitoring by the IRB, NIEHS, and Office of Human Research Protection (OHRP).
-The investigator will inform participants that study monitors and other representatives of the NIEHS may inspect research records.
-Participants will also be informed that study monitors and other NIEHS representatives are bound by agreement and the law to maintain participant privacy and confidentiality.
+Clinical information will not be released without written permission of the participant, except as necessary for monitoring by the IRB, UTMB, and Office of Human Research Protection (OHRP).
+The investigator will inform participants other representatives of UTMB may inspect research records who are bound by agreement and the law to maintain participant privacy and confidentiality.